vicramon/chatgpt-old-dark-mode/README.md

 2. There's a toggle at the top right for Developer mode.
 Toggle it on.
 3. Click Load unpacked.
 4. Find and select the folder you downloaded.

+## Contribute

+I did this in about 30 minutes and couldn't find a great screenshot of the old version.
+It looks fine but I only changed two colors.
+The main variables are in the contentScripts.js – if you can send me a better screenshot or the actual colors (if any others are different) please do.
+Or even better, a Pull Request.

+This also needs a logo so it can go on the Chrome Web Store.
+It's late here so I'll make one tomorrow.